TheZeuxKiste/ParadoxFileComparer/README.md

 * find a way to speed the program up, its currently too slow for my taste
 * add support for local mods
+* move everything out of the Steam Workshop Folder into another location

 ### Long Term Goals